elm/json/README.md

   1. Make small JSON decoders and encoders.
   2. Snap together these building blocks as needed.

 So say you decide to make the `name` field more precise.
 Instead of a `String`, you want to use codes from the [International Classification of Diseases](http://www.who.int/classifications/icd/en/) recommended by the World Health Organization.
-These [codes](http://apps.who.int/classifications/icd10/browse/2016/en) are used in a lot of mortality data sets!
+These [codes](http://apps.who.int/classifications/icd10/browse/2016/en) are used in a lot of mortality data sets.
 So it may make sense to make a separate `IcdCode` module with its own `IcdCode.encode` and `IcdCode.decoder` that ensure you are working with valid codes.
 From there, you can use them as building blocks in the `Cause` module!

-## The Future of JSON
+## Future Plans

-I think it is a mistake to think that all data interchange will happen in JSON forever.
-People used to think similar things about XML, but these are both quite imperfect interchange formats.
-So in the long run, the goal is to head towards [this vision](https://gist.github.com/evancz/1c5f2cf34939336ecb79b97bb89d9da6) of data interchange.
+It is easy to get focused on how to optimize the use of JSON, but I think this is missing the bigger picture.
+Instead, I would like to head towards [this vision](https://gist.github.com/evancz/1c5f2cf34939336ecb79b97bb89d9da6) of data interchange.